Fouts strikes out 16, leads Alabama past Arizona 5-1 in WCWS

 OKLAHOMA CITY (AP) — Montana Fouts struck out 16 and allowed two hits in a complete-game victory, helping No. 3 seed Alabama beat Arizona 5-1 on Thursday night in the Women’s College World Series opener for both teams.

 Fouts threw 103 pitches, including 73 strikes.
+She regularly hit the low 70s on the radar gun, yet didn’t allow a walk.

+“I think the thing of today was Montana Fouts,” Arizona coach Mike Candrea said.
+“I thought she truly threw a very good ballgame, really kept us at check.
+When you don’t have an offense — sometimes I felt like a ghost at third base.
+There’s not much you can do.
+All you can do to win a game like that is to match them pitch for pitch.
+We didn’t quite do that.”

-The first-team NFCA All-American lost her shutout when Jessie Harper hit a solo homer with two out in the seventh inning.
+Fouts, a first-team NFCA All-American, lost her shutout when Jessie Harper hit a solo homer with two out in the seventh inning.

 It was Alabama’s 19th straight win.
 The Crimson Tide last loss on April 17.

 Alabama (51-7) will play the winner of the UCLA-Florida State game in a winners bracket contest Friday night.

-No. 11 seed Arizona (41-14) will play the loser of that matchup in an elimination game on Saturday.
+Arizona (41-14) will play the UCLA-Florida State loser in an elimination game on Saturday.

+“We have another game left,” Harper said.
+“I get to put on this uniform again.
+Our team is going to be ready.
+We’re going to do whatever we have to to make it back to the top.”

-Alabama opened the scoring in the first inning when Jenna Johnson singled and Bailey Hemphill scored an unearned run on a fielding error.
+Alabama opened the scoring in the first inning against Arizona when Jenna Johnson singled and Bailey Hemphill scored an unearned run on a fielding error.

 Hemphill launched a solo homer over the left field fence in the bottom of the third.
 It was the 13th blast of the season for the school’s career home run leader.

-Fouts took a no-hitter into the fourth inning, but Arizona’s Janelle Meono broke it up leading off the inning.
+Fouts took a no-hitter into the fourth inning, but Arizona’s Janelle Meono broke it up.
 The Crimson Tide ended the inning with a double play.

 Alabama put up three insurance runs in the sixth.
-Maddie Morgan had an RBI double, and Abby Doerr hit a two-run homer to make it 5-0.
-It was Doerr’s second homer of the season.
+Maddie Morgan had an RBI double, then pinch hitter Abby Doerr hit a two-run homer to make it 5-0.

+It was Doerr’s second homer of the season, and it came on just her 39th at-bat of the year.

+“She works so hard,” Hemphill said.
+“She obviously doesn’t get that much playing time, but she comes in every day and she gives everything to make this team better.
+For her to succeed on this level, on this stage right now, that was, like, the coolest part of today, when she hit that.
+She was so happy.
+We were so happy for her.”

 Follow Cliff Brunt on Twitter: https://twitter.com/CliffBruntAP.